echonox/easy-deploy-bundle/doc/default-deployer.md

     warming up the cache and optimizing Composer.
   * `public function beforePublishing()`, executed just before changing the symlink to the new release.
+  * `public function afterPublishing()`, executed just after changing the symlink to the new release.
   * `public function beforeRollingBack()`, executed just before starting the roll back process.